albar965/littlenavmap-manual/en/AIRCRAFTPERFEDIT.md

 #### Contingency Fuel {#contingency-fuel}

-Contingency fuel is carried to account for additional enroute fuel consumption caused by wind, routing changes or traffic management restrictions.
+Contingency fuel is carried to account for additional en-route fuel consumption caused by wind, routing changes or traffic management restrictions.

 The value is given in percent of trip fuel.